BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: Scourge the Invincible also has a lot of immunity phases, but there is variety to said immunity phases.
 Anathema's immunity phases are largely monotonous, so reducing the amount of these phases improves the flow of the fight.

+Reduced the damage towards non-player characters of the Diadems spawned during Scourge the Invincible's fight.

+ ┗----Rationale: The Scourge fight ends up turning into a cycle of "Pop Scourge with the Diadems repeatedly, get teleported, repeat."
+By lowering the Diadem damage, you now actually have to fight Scourge.

 Tweaked the Badass enemy spawn rates in the Slaughter Shaft.
 Badass Zealots and Tinks are now less common while Badass Enforcers, Goliaths, Goons, and Psychos are more common.

  ┗----Rationale: The Badass and Armored Badass Zealots/Tinks are each their own type that can spawn (so four different badasses).
 Coupled with the fact that Zealots and Tinks are the most common enemy types you face in the COV forces, the Slaughter Shaft largely turned into a gauntlet of heavy weapon spam and tink turrets with the occasional blip from a different Badass type or Anointed enemy.
 Hence the reduction in Badass Zealot/Tink spawn rates and increase in other Badass spawn rates.